strategic planning Issues

 Is this a short-run issue - or is this the long term direction?

 Commercial real estate

 Population growth or decline

 Has the Fed paused its interest rate normalization program for the remainder of 2019?

-Or is weak and uncertain economic conditions positioning the Fed to reduce interest rates?
+Or is weak and uncertain economic conditions positioning the Fed to continue to lower interest rates?

 And, if yes, how are these weak and uncertain economic conditions going to impact your local market?

 How will your strategic plan address key risks identified over your planning horizon?

 Competition from non-financial and fintech companies

 Compliance with multiple new or amended regulations